-If you're finding things hard emotionally right now, you're not alone.
+If you're finding things hard, you're not alone.
 We're here to provide information and support.

-Practical tips on coping with anxiety around masks and face coverings.
+Practical tips on coping with anxiety about masks and face coverings.
 Includes information on exemptions for mental health reasons.

-Explains feelings you might have about lockdown easing, and provides tips on managing these feelings and where to get more support.
+Explains feelings you might have about the coronavirus pandemic.
+Provides tips on managing these feelings and where to get more support.

 Explains some of the common experiences of mental health problems during coronavirus, and has tips for living with mental health problems during coronavirus.

-Explains how coronavirus is affecting mental health treatment and support, with tips for accessing the support you need.
-Includes GP appointments, talking therapies and counselling, and psychiatric medication.
+Information on how coronavirus is affecting mental health treatment and support, with tips for accessing the support you need.
+Covers GP appointments, talking therapies and counselling, and psychiatric medication.

 Details of helpful organisations, public services, government guidance and other types of support available during the coronavirus outbreak.